ku-cms/SUSYCascades/README.md

  git clone -b master https://github.com/ku-cms/SUSYCascades.git SUSYCascades
 ```

-### FNAL LPC
+### FNAL CMS LPC
-If running on lxplus then the tar ball to copy is
+If running on FNAL cmslpc, then the command to copy the tar ball is:
 ```
 cp /uscms/home/z374f439/nobackup/RestFrames_vNewest.tar ./
 ```

 ### CMS Connect
-If running on CMS connect then the tar ball to copy is
+If running on CMS connect, then the command to copy the tar ball is:
 ```
 cp /ospool/cms-user/zflowers/public/RestFrames_vNewest.tar ./
 ```

-### LXPlus
+### LXPLUS
-If running on lxplus then the tar ball to copy is
+If running on lxplus, then the command to copy the tar ball is:
 ```
 cp /afs/cern.ch/user/z/zflowers/storage/public/RestFrames_vNewest.tar ./
 ```